-Another reason you might want an external DVD burner is that many Macs now come with a slot-loading drive, which means you can't use mini-DVDs that many cameras and camcorders now employ.
+Another reason you might want an external DVD burner is that most Macs now come with a slot-loading drive - which means you can't use the mini-DVDs that many cameras and camcorders now employ.
 Most external DVD burners are tray-loading, making them more useful to mini-DVD camera and camcorder users.
 And having two DVD burners makes duplicating your iDVD offerings and the like faster and easier.
+Finally, most external DVD burners can burn discs up to twice as fast as their internal counterparts.

-External DVD burners are available from many manufacturers and connect to your Mac via either FireWire or USB 2.
+External DVD burners, available from many manufacturers, connect to your Mac via either FireWire or USB 2.
 These external devices have the same capabilities as a built-in Apple SuperDrive - they burn CD-Rs or CD-RWs that can hold up to 700MB of data, and DVD-Rs or DVD-RWs that can hold up to 8.5GB of data.
 The only difference between an Apple SuperDrive and a third-party CD/DVD burner is that the latter is external.
-And because it's not made by Apple, it isn't called a "SuperDrive."
+And because it's not bundled by Apple, it isn't called a "SuperDrive."